-For those of you out there that worked at Taco Bell during high school or the local Target (1) for a year while in college, these kinds of service jobs may seem irrelevant to your radiology resume.
-But for program directors and residency selection committees, we find these “real-world” experiences to be invaluable in creating a picture of a well-rounded person.
-Here is a list of ten reasons why service jobs are so important to your career!
+For those out there who worked at Taco Bell during high school or the local Target (1) for a year while in college, these kinds of service jobs may seem irrelevant to your radiology resume.
+But for program directors and residency selection committees, we find these “real-world” experiences invaluable in creating a picture of a well-rounded person.
+Here is a list of ten reasons service jobs are crucial to your career!

-Ever had to get someone to make a final decision because they were not sure if they wanted the Dell or Acer Computer at Best Buy?
+Ever had to get someone to make a final decision because they were unsure if they wanted the Dell or Acer Computer at Best Buy?
 Or perhaps, you had to take someone’s order at the local Denny’s.
-These are skills are immediately translatable to situations we encounter with people on a daily basis in our field.
+These skills are immediately translatable to situations we encounter with people daily in our field.
 Perhaps, you need to convince a patient to get an interventional procedure completed.
-Or maybe, you must soothe a patient prior to getting their barium enema?
+Or maybe, you must soothe a patient before getting their barium enema?
 These people skills will come in handy!

-Need to get the technologist to work with you when you are doing fluoroscopy.
+Need the technologist to work with you when you are doing fluoroscopy?
 Well, those years managing the local Subway shop will serve you well.
-If you can get your employees to clean the floor at your restaurant, certainly it is not a big leap to having the technologist prepare everything prior to your next fluoroscopy the way you like!
+If you can get your employees to clean the restaurant floor, it is not a giant leap to having the technologist prepare everything before your next fluoroscopy the way you like!

 Ability To Deal With The Real-World

 Is your head in the clouds because you’ve been only thinking about abstractions your entire life?
 Or do you have some fundamental translatable practical skills?
 A few months working at your local supermarket will certainly cure you of living in a dream world!
 We, as radiologists, constantly have to manage real-world situations, not just the anecdotes we read in books!